 Truck accidents are uniquely horrifying events.
-These accidents tend to cause significant damage to smaller passenger vehicles, leaving victims with traumatic injuries.
-Large truck accidents can also throw victims into a state of financial instability as they struggle to afford medical care.
+These accidents cause significant damage to smaller passenger vehicles, leaving victims with traumatic injuries.
+Large truck accidents can also throw victims into financial instability as they struggle to afford medical care.
+There are things you can do to avoid those horrors and prevent truck accidents

 At Hach & Rose, LLP, we don’t want you to call us after a truck accident.
 We want to prevent an accident.
-When you venture out onto New York roads keep these four tips in mind.
+When you venture onto New York roads, remember these four tips.
 They may save your life.

 Stay Out of Blind Spots